 Recently, one of my career coaching clients really embraced building her social media presence.
 To cultivate credibility with peers in her industry, she began writing articles offering insights and advice based on her experience and knowledge.

 My first thought was, “Great way to pay it forward!”
-However, I could not help feeling that she had missed an important opportunity to recognise those who’d helped her along the way.
+However, I could not help feeling that she had missed an important opportunity to recognize those who’d helped her along the way.

 Here are three important sources to thank and acknowledge: